fbpx

 What is the marriage separation process?

 By far the most common question we get asked in our early discussions is something like “what should I do now?”.
-Of course you can call us to have that discussion if you prefer, but this guide to separation is designed to show you how the process works, how to protect yourself along the way, and what each step is likely going to involve.
+Of course you can call us to have a discussion regarding separation legal advice if you prefer, but this guide to separation is designed to show you how the process works, how to protect yourself along the way, and what each step is likely going to involve.

 Specifically, we’re going to look at: